jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 Looks like we're in the right ballpark.

 We can examine the traces of other elements of the program as well.
-Here's the recorded distribution over component assignments, for example:
+Here's the recorded distribution over component assignments, for example - note that the rightmost bar *here* corresponds to the leftmost component in the mixture:

 ![](/images/post_b.png)